Providing a national system of care.

 - Regional Core Center – Oregon Health & Sciences University, Portland, OR

-- Regional Coordinator – Susan Lattimore, MSN
+- Regional Director – Susan Lattimore, MSN

 The Western region is comprised of 14 HTCs providing comprehensive diagnostic, treatment, prevention, education, outreach, surveillance, research, and cost-effective pharmacy services to over 9,500 persons with suspected or diagnosed bleeding and clotting disorders.